-If the start of the IDE Master's programme preceded the dates mentioned above, please refer to the examination programmes in the Implementation Regulations to the Teaching and Examination Regulations of the relevant academic year or consult an academic counsellor.
-Transition regulations may be applicable.
+If the start of the IDE Master's programme preceded the dates mentioned above, please refer to the examination programmes in the Implementation Regulations to the Teaching

 Article 1 - Semesters

 The academic year consists of 40 weeks excluding the August re-sit weeks.
 The academic year is divided into two semesters of two quartiles each.
 Each quartile contains 10 weeks.